alexstewartja/game-asset-mcp/README.md

 # Game Asset Generator using MCP and Hugging Face Spaces

-This project is an innovative tool designed to streamline the creation of game assets by leveraging artificial intelligence.
-It enables users to generate both 2D and 3D game assets from simple text prompts, utilizing cutting-edge AI models hosted on Hugging Face Spaces.
-The backend is built as a server that integrates with the Model Context Protocol (MCP), making it compatible with AI assistants like Claude Desktop for seamless interaction.
-Whether you're a game developer looking to prototype assets quickly or an AI enthusiast experimenting with generative models, this project provides a robust and flexible solution.
+This project is an innovative tool that simplifies game asset creation by harnessing AI-powered generation.
+Whether you're a game developer needing quick prototypes or an AI enthusiast exploring generative models, this tool lets you create 2D and 3D game assets from text prompts with ease.
+It integrates three AI models from Hugging Face Spaces—powered by "gokaygokay/Flux-2D-Game-Assets-LoRA," "gokaygokay/Flux-Game-Assets-LoRA-v2," and "TencentARC/InstantMesh"—and uses the Model Context Protocol (MCP) for seamless interaction with AI assistants like Claude Desktop.

 ---